-you can change parameters such as mass, spring stiffness, and friction (damping). you can drag either block with your mouse to change the starting positions. if you don't see the simulation try instructions for enabling java. scroll down to see the math!
+You can change parameters such as mass, spring stiffness, and friction (damping).
+You can drag either block with your mouse to change the starting positions.

-. for a collision with the wall, we simply reverse the velocity. for collisions between moving blocks we use the law of conservation of momentum to determine the new velocities.
+The spring and block on the left use the same model as the single spring simulation.
+For a collision with the wall, we simply reverse the velocity.
+For collisions between moving blocks we use the law of conservation of momentum to determine the new velocities.